-Our lead product candidate, QR-010, which we believe is a first-in-class RNA-based oligonucleotide, is designed to address the underlying cause of the disease by repairing the mRNA defect encoded by the DF508 mutation in the CFTR gene of CF patients.
-The DF508 mutation is a deletion of three of the coding base pairs, or nucleotides, in the CFTR gene, which results in the production of a misfolded CFTR protein that does not function normally.
+Our lead product candidate, QR-010, a first-in-class RNA-based oligonucleotide, is designed to address the underlying cause of the disease by repairing the mRNA defect encoded by the $\Delta$ F508 mutation in the CFTR gene of CF patients.
+The $\Delta$ F508 mutation is a deletion of three of the coding base pairs, or nucleotides, in the CFTR gene, which results in the production of a misfolded CFTR protein that does not function normally.
 QR-010 is designed to bind to the defective CFTR mRNA and guide the insertion of the three missing nucleotides, thus repairing the mRNA and subsequently producing wild-type, or normal CFTR protein.
 QR-010 is designed to be self-administered through a small, handheld aerosol delivery device, or nebulizer, in the form of a mist inhaled into the lungs.
-We believe this method will allow maximum exposure of QR-010 to the primary target organ, the lung, as well as significant exposure to other affected organs through systemic absorption into the blood.
-To date, we have conducted extensive pre-clinical studies that have shown significant activity of QR-010 in restoring the expression of fully functional CFTR protein in cell and animal models that bear the DF508 mutation.
+We believe this method could allow maximum exposure of QR-010 to the primary target organ, the lung, as well as significant exposure to other affected organs through systemic absorption into the blood.
+To date, we have conducted extensive pre-clinical studies that have shown significant activity of QR-010 in restoring the expression of fully functional CFTR protein in cell and animal models that bear the $\Delta$ F508 mutation.
 We believe this activity in pre-clinical models of CF provides support for the clinical development and therapeutic potential of QR-010.
 QR-010 has been granted orphan drug designation in the United States and the European Union.
+Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of market exclusivity.
+This exclusivity precludes the U.S. Food and Drug Administration, or FDA, or the European Medicines Agency, or EMA, as applicable, from approving another marketing application for the same or, in the European Union, a similar drug for the same indication for that time period, unless the later product is clinically superior.
+Orphan drug designation does not convey any advantage in, or

-In the fourth quarter of 2014, we plan to file an Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or FDA, and a Clinical Trial Application, or CTA, with the European Medicines Agency, or EMA, for QR-010.
-We have had a pre-IND meeting with the FDA and scientific advice and protocol assistance meetings with the EMA, and we intend to initiate our first clinical trial directly in CF patients.
-This clinical trial will be a Phase 1b, randomized, double-blind, placebo-controlled, 28-day dose-escalation study to evaluate the safety, tolerability and pharmacokinetics of QR-010 in CF patients who have two copies of the DF508 mutation.
+In the first half of 2015, we intend to dose a first patient in our first clinical trial directly in CF patients.
+This clinical trial will be a Phase 1b, randomized, double-blind, placebo-controlled, 28-day dose-escalation study to evaluate the safety, tolerability and absorption, distribution and degradation, or pharmacokinetics, of QR-010 in CF patients who have two copies of the $\Delta$ F508 mutation.
 We will also assess exploratory outcome measures that could be indicative of the potential efficacy of QR-010.
-In parallel with our Phase 1b trial, we will also conduct a proof-of-concept, or POC, study designed to demonstrate restoration of CFTR function in the nasal lining of CF patients with the DF508 mutation.
-We expect to report top-line data from our Phase 1b trial and our POC study in the fourth quarter of 2015.
+In parallel with our Phase 1b trial and beginning in the first half of 2015, we will also conduct a proof-of-concept, or POC, study designed to investigate the drug candidate's ability to restore CFTR function in the nasal lining of CF patients with the $\Delta$ F508 mutation.
+We expect to report top-line data from both our Phase 1b trial and our POC study in the second half of 2015 or first half of 2016.